fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

 ## FAIR Data: Implementation of data sharing in the OA journals publication workflow ##

-Fruitful discussions and exchanges with my mentors Arielle Bennet and Julien Colomb and, with the following experts Patricia Herterich, Sara Elgebali and Jez Cope resulted in the plan below.
+Fruitful discussions and exchanges with my mentors and three experts resulted in the plan below.

 ### Engaging the stakeholders ###
 1. Start with a Proof Of Concept (POC) with one newly launched AO journal and with one established OA journal => POC successful the new workflow with open data checking points might be better accepted by the community if it is coming from their peer (editors).